ninosfl/warwick-cs261/server/README.md

 `cd` to this directory (`cs261db/server/`)

 Django by default uses port 8000, you can omit it in the following command.
-`python manage.py runserver 8000`
+`python manage.py runserver 8000`.
 If you have troubles with this port you can try a different one.

-If successful the last line in console will be `Starting development server at http://127.0.0.1:8000/`
+If successful the (second to) last line in console will be `Starting development server at http://127.0.0.1:8000/`

 Connect on `localhost:8000` (or whatever port you may have specified)